sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 ## `includes`

-If you want to split your repository up into multiple smaller files for the sake of organization, the `includes` key allows you to enter URL paths that will be combined together.
+If you want to split your repository JSON up into multiple smaller files for the sake of organization, the `includes` key allows you to enter URL paths that will be combined together.